Mockito#

 Mockito allows a developer to override specific methods during a test via stubbing.
 For example,

 when(...).thenReturn(...)lets you specify exactly what a mocked method should return, allowing you to test logic without relying on real dependency behavior.Annotations simplify setup.
-Here are some annotation:
+Here are some annotations:

 @Mockcreates fake dependencies@Spypartially wraps real objects@InjectMockswires mocks into the class under test@Captorcaptures arguments@ExtendWith(MockitoExtension.class)activates all of the above for JUnit 5

-Mockito can test whether methods was called or not, and to inspect the arguments of a method.
+Mockito can test whether methods were called or not, and to inspect the arguments of a method.

 Footnotes#